 - March 30, 2016 – Kim Clark posted OSHA material on the EIT student bulletin board which highlights OSHA National Fall Prevention Stand-Down Campaign.

 - June 2, 2016 – Mark Harmon escorted the new Region 3 Regional Administrator Rich Mendelson and Erie Area Director Theresa Naim on a site visit of EIT as part of the local OSHA stakeholder meet and greet tour.
 Kate Hushon, Director of Education provided a brief tour and discussion of success working with the local OSHA office.

 - Training and Education

-Provide "Intro to OSHA" to students entering the workforce regarding hazards associated with their trade(s).
-This training includes resources that will help attendees gain a better understanding the rights of workers and the responsibilities of employers.
+Four "Intro to OSHA" training classes were provided to students entering the workforce regarding hazards associated with their trade(s).
+This training included resources that will help attendees gain a better understanding the rights of workers and the responsibilities of employers.
 This knowledge will protect the health and safety of workers, particularly in reducing and preventing exposure to occupational safety and health hazards.

 - Outreach and Communication

 Over the last year, one half day training event for the Erie OSHA compliance staff was completed at EIT.
 This was completed on December 22, 2015, by Instructor Justin Thomas, Machinist Department.
 Mr. Thomas provided a basic overview of machine shop equipment, OSHA regulations and industry consensus standards to educate the field compliance staff.